anoma/nspec/docs/arch/node/engines/executor_config.juvix.md

     : The logical timestamp representing when this transaction executes in the ordering

     `executable`
-    : The transaction executable code
+    : The transaction's executable code

     `lazy_read_keys`
     : Keys that may be read during execution